fsprojects/Paket/README.md

 A package dependency manager for .NET with support for NuGet packages and GitHub files.

+## Why Paket?

+NuGet does not separate out the concept of indirect dependencies.
+If you install a package into your project and that package has further dependencies then all indirect packages are included in the packages.config.
+There is no way to tell which packages are only indirect dependencies.

+Even more importantly: If two packages reference conflicting versions of a package, NuGet will silently take the latest version.
+You have no control over this process.

+Paket on the other hand maintains this information on a consistent and stable basis within the paket.lock file in the solution root.
+This file, together with the paket.dependencies file enables you to determine exactly what's happening with your dependencies.

+Paket also enables you to reference files directly from GitHub repositories.

+Fore more reasons see the [FAQs](http://fsprojects.github.io/Paket/faq.html).

 ## Online resources

  - [Source code][1]